Apr 2024

 Dr. Julian Thompson

-Dr. Julian Thompson is an Assistant Professor in the Department of Criminology, Law, & Justice at the University of Illinois at Chicago.
+Dr. Julian Thompson is an Assistant Professor in the Department of Criminology, Law, and Justice at the University of Illinois at Chicago.
+His work spans several domains of research, including reentry, alternatives to incarceration and community mental health, criminalization of survivors, violence intervention, the politics of harm, and abolitionist praxis.

 Related Resources